catamphetamine/react-pages/README.md

 Where `bundle.js` is the `./src/index.js` file built with Webpack (or you could use any other javascript bundler).

 Now, `index.html` and `bundle.js` files must be served over HTTP(S).
-If you're using Webpack then place `index.html` to Webpack's `configuration.output.path` folder and run [`webpack-dev-server`](https://webpack.js.org/guides/development/#webpack-dev-server): it will serve `index.html` from disk and `bundle.js` from memory.
+If you're using Webpack then place `index.html` to Webpack's `configuration.output.path` folder and run [`webpack-dev-server`](https://webpack.js.org/guides/development/#webpack-dev-server) in a terminal: it will serve `index.html` from disk and `bundle.js` from memory.

 Now go to `localhost:8080`.
-It should respond with a rendered home page.
-The application should work now and can be deployed as-is being uploaded to a cloud and served statically (which is very cheap).
+It should respond with a fully working website.

+The application (`index.html`, `bundle.js`) can now be deployed as-is in a cloud (e.g. on Amazon S3) and served statically for a very low price.
+The API can be hosted "serverlessly" in a cloud (e.g. Amazon Lambda) which is also considered cheap.
+No running Node.js server is required.
+Yes, it's not a Server-Side Rendered approach because a user is given a blank page first, then `bundle.js` script is loaded by the web browser, then this script is executed and it fetches the data for the page from the API, and only then the page is rendered (in the browser).
+Google won't index such websites, but if searchability is not a requirement (at all or yet) then that would be the way to go (e.g. startup "MVP"s or "internal applications").
+Server-Side Rendering can be easily added to such setup should the need arise.

 ## Server Side Rendering